 My attitude to cut flowers is funny old thing.
 After all I love gardening, dead-heading, weeding, pruning.
-I lo20170731_183610ve seeing the garden in full bloom and I’m aware that some flowers need picking to encourage more flowers to grow.
+I love seeing the garden in full bloom and I’m aware that some flowers need picking to encourage more flowers to grow.
 Plus sometimes the rain, wind or our chickens damage a flower stalk so I’ll pick it up and stick it in a vase.

 On the whole though, I’m not a cut flower person.
 I mean they look lovely in a vase in someone elses house in full bloom on a visit or in an arrangement at a wedding or on a table in a restaurant.
 But when I actually have them at home they just make me sad.
 They arrive at their peak and then you plonk them in water with a bit of food to prolong their life and you just watch them wither and die.
 Its tragic.
 Not to mention that in the confines of the house either, and sometimes, both Hubby and I will have an allergic reaction to the scent which is often quite overpowering when indoors.